Most Expensive Fort Lauderdale Neighborhoods

 Fort Lauderdale is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 176,013 people and 48 constituent neighborhoods, Fort Lauderdale is the eighth largest community in Florida.

-Fort Lauderdale is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Fort Lauderdale is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Although the majority of commuting trips in the city are by private automobile, Fort Lauderdale is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Fort Lauderdale area by reducing both traffic and air pollution.